barryclark/jekyll-now/_posts/2017-03-17-getting-rest-right.md

 I'm talking about both types of caching, server side and client side.

 The server should tell the client if they need to get new data.
 You can use `Last-Modified` or `Etags` headers for this.
+There's also a new `Cache-Control: Immutable` header that might be useful.
+See [Mozilla's blog](https://hacks.mozilla.org/2017/01/using-immutable-caching-to-speed-up-the-web/) for more info.

-Also the server should keep a cache on the data from the datastore, especially if it's immutable or you when the data expires.
+Also the server could keep a cache of the data from the datastore, especially if it's immutable or you know when the data expires.
 This will keep response times snappy and consumers happy!

 ## Other stuff